X-oss-byte/ensjs-v3/README.md

 ## NOTE!!!

 ENSjs v3 is currently in the early development stage, meaning that the APIs are subject to change.
-We also use undeployed contracts under the hood, so this **will not** work on any mainnet/testnet where the contracts are not deployed.
+We also use undeployed contracts under the hood, so this **will not** work on any mainnet where the contracts are not deployed.
+For testnet we currently have a deployment on Goerli

 Given the current development status, we're actively seeking feedback so feel free to create an issue or PR if you notice something!